cambiotraining/bacterial-genomics/materials/20-assemblebac.md

 :::{.callout-exercise}
 #### Running assembleBAC

 Your next task is to run the **assembleBAC** pipeline on your data.
+Make sure you start this exercise from the `S_aureus` directory.

+- If you haven't done so already, make sure to create a samplesheet for your samples.
+  This follows the same format as detailed for the [bacQC pipeline](07-bacqc.md#prepare-a-samplesheet), so you can use the same python script as shown in that section.

-In the folder `scripts` (within your analysis directory) you will find a script named `01-run_assemblebac.sh`.
+- In the folder `scripts` (within your analysis directory) you will find a script named `01-run_assemblebac.sh`.
 This script contains the code to run this pipeline.

-- Edit this script, adjusting it to fit your input files and the estimated genome size of _Staphylococcus aureus_.
+  Edit this script, adjusting it to fit your input files and the estimated genome size of _Staphylococcus aureus_.

 - Activate the Nextflow software environment (`mamba activate nextflow`).

 - Run the script using `bash scripts/01-run_assemblebac.sh`.

 If the script is running successfully it should start printing the progress of each job in the assembleBAC pipeline.
 This will take a little while to finish. <i class="fa-solid fa-mug-hot"></i>

 :::{.callout-hint}